NVlabs/FPSci/docs/experimentConfigReadme.md

     {
-        "id" : "test-session",          // This is a short name for our session "description" : "test",         // This is an arbitrary string tag (for now) "frameRate" : 120,              // Example of a generic parameter modified for this session "blockCount" : 1,         // Single block design "trials" : [
+        "id" : "test-session",          // This is a short name for our session "description" : "test",         // This is an arbitrary string tag (for now) "closeOnComplete": false,       // Don't automatically close the application when the session completes "frameRate" : 120,              // Example of a generic parameter modified for this session "blockCount" : 1,         // Single block design "trials" : [